miles-o/Maccas_roster/README.md

 3. Let the code run until in the google calendar setting page
 4. Click upload files on google calendar and select the roster.csv located in the code folder
 5. Select calendar to import into and import the shifts
+6. To access estimated pay and weekly hours open data folder and select file for that week